 My daughter was a Velcro child for the first 9 months of her life.
 Naps were usually on me and it was hard to actually put her down long enough for me to do anything productive (like cleaning the house).
 She fussed in her pram after a short time in the early days.
 She was only happy if someone was cuddling her.

-I had written off the idea of babywearing while I was pregnant (LOL, see the other crazy things I said when I was pregnant here) but my aunt had provided me with an Ergo Performance baby carrier which helped her.
+I had written off the idea of babywearing while I was pregnant but my aunt had provided me with an Ergo Performance baby carrier which helped her.
 The carrier was amazing.

 However, this particular model required a newborn insert for support and this was highly ineffective during the middle of an Australian summer, where temperatures can reach 42 degrees Celsius.
 The insert in this carrier wouldn’t be an issue in cooler climates.

-Please don’t let my initial experience with the Ergobaby Performance deter you – once the infant insert was no longer required for my daughter, the Ergo became my husband’s carrier of choice because he loved the simplicity of it.
-I even managed to teach him how to use it to carry E on his back!
+Please don’t let my initial experience with the Ergobaby Performance deter you – once the infant insert was no longer required for my daughter, the Ergo became my husband’s carrier of choice.
+He loved the simplicity of it.
+I even managed to teach him how to use it to carry Ella on his back!
 I would love to try this carrier again if I have a winter newborn because of the simplicity of clicking a buckle and being good to go.

 So, I started with a Moby baby wrap.
 It was amazing.
 I stopped fumbling with prams (unless I was having a meal), stopped the stopping and starting with the pram when I was out.
 I managed to get things done around the house as my baby was comforted and settled by the closeness.